 ANSI N42.34-2006: American National Standard Performance Criteria for Hand-Held Instruments for the Detection and Identification of Radionuclides [67].

 Figure 4.1 provides the general block diagram used to conduct all measurements.
 The basic test set up was kept consistent for all tests and measurements taken.
 The primary variable that did change throughout the testing was the geometry of the detector and the associated cryostat mechanical components.
 Care was taken to keep all other aspects of the detector assemblies as consistent as possible.
+For this research an ORTEC in-house designed amplifier was used.
 An amplifier peaking time of 2.5 μsec was used for all measurements.
-The detector assembly is divided into two main sections: cryostat and signal analysis/management shown as ‘computer’ above.
-The primary focus of my research and design work focused exclusively on the cryostat portion of the design.
+The detector assembly is divided into two main sections: cryostat and signal analysis/management shown as ‘computer’ in Figure 4.1.
+The primary focus of this research and design work focused exclusively on the cryostat portion of the design.
 This was done due to the fact that the largest opportunities for improvement in regard to the overall reduction in weight reside in this section.
 What is not shown in the block diagram, however, is the cooling mechanism used in the ‘cold region.’
 All detectors used in my study were mechanical, split-stirling coolers.
 The particular relevance of this condition is the introduction of the observed microphonic noise into the design which will be reviewed thorough in the Chapter 5.